Life After Gluten

 Lemon squares are the dessert that I associate the most closely with an English tea party.
 I cannot say I understand why because I have never seen them served at an English tea or at my childhood tea parties.
 But one thing I know is that they go well with tea particularly Earl Grey.

 However, these HONEY-LEMON SQUARES are marvelous with chamomile tea.
 I mean really.
 I am thinking of trying and adaptation of this recipe where I steep chamomile in the lemon filling so that these are chamomile honey lemon squares!!!
 It sounds mouth wateringly delightful to me.
-What about you?
+What about you? in this recipe

 Here are some of the best deals for ingredients and equipment relevant to this recipe.
 You will need these items for this recipe, so at now extra cost you, if you purchase one of these products then I earn a small commission that helps fund more posts like this one!